SEDur/IndiEngiSchola/README.md

 README

-This CD contains three folders: Docs, Matlab and LowFat.
+This CD contains two folders: Docs and Matlab.

 The Docs folder contains the source code for the disserataion (written in LaTeX), a library of supporting literature, a bibtex library, graphics and so on.